falcosecurity/evolution/README.md

 ## Projects

 As per [our governance model](https://github.com/falcosecurity/.github/blob/master/GOVERNANCE.md#adding-new-projects-to-the-falcosecurity-github-organization), to request a project to be added or promoted, please open an [issue](https://github.com/falcosecurity/evolution/issues/new/choose), and choose the appropriate template.
-Once sufficient discussion has taken place and the proposal has been accepted, the project will be listed in the table below with the given status.
+Once a sufficient discussion has taken place and the proposal has been accepted, the project will be listed in the table below with the given status.

 | Project | Status | Note |